Drag13/react-learning-course-short/PROGRAM.md

 ### Key points:

-- `setState` and `useState`
+- Problems with setState and useState
-- Working with context
+- Context
-- Redux and Redux Toolkit
+- Redux
 - MobX

 ### Prerequisite

 - Copy the <a href="">code</a> to your project
-- Install Redux - <i>npm i @reduxjs/toolkit react-redux</i>
 - Install MobX - <i>npm i mobx mobx-react-lite</i>

 ### Home task:

-- Install redux and redux toolkit
-- Write the timer that will have two buttons
+- Using context write the timer that will have two buttons
 - start and stop
 - Timer should:
 - Be stopped by default
-- On start it should display time in format HH:MM:SS
+- On start, App should display time in format HH:MM:SS
-- On start page title (<title>) should be changed to "Timer is running"
+- On start page title should be changed to "Timer is running"
-- On stop timer should be stopped and show the last value
+- On stop timer should be stopped, the latest value should be present
 - Page title should be returned back to normal
-- Uninstall redux
 - Install MobX
-- Implement same functionality
+- Implement same functionality with MobX

 ## 6 Workshop: Forms with React, Formik and Yup